ey7/project1/readme.md

 ## Victoire Market
 This project is the first milestone project for the Code Institute Full Stack Software Development Diploma.
 Build a website for the Code Institute User Centric module.
 I have chosen to build a website for a retail shop in Cork, Ireland.
-The link for the website: [Victoire Market](https://laughing-lamarr-2075d7.netlify.app/).
+Website link: [Victoire Market](https://victoiremarket.netlify.app/).

  ## Design Planning